Azure/ADX-in-a-Day-Lab2/README.md

 ---

 ### Challenge 7: Going more advanced with KQL

+** Use ingestionLogs table for the following tasks.

 #### Challenge 7, Task 1: Declaring variables 🎓
 Use 2 **'let'** statements to create "LogType" and "TimeBucket" variables with following values.